 Wooden poles are best suited to traditional window interiors and, depending on your style of décor, they can look fantastic in bedrooms, living rooms and dining rooms.
 Contemporary wood treatments will soften the overall feel of a room and compliment any wooden furniture in a similar finish.
 Available in many more colour finishes than you may imagine, the wooden pole should be considered as an excellent decorative choice.

-Some of the most popular colours of stains available include mid oak, dark oak, light oak, antique pine, beech, light ash, walnut, rosewood and mahogany and many more.
-Our wooden poles are also available painted in many colours and styles including many shades and tones of white, cream, black, silver, gold and gilt and many more.
+Some of the most popular colours of stains available include mid oak, dark oak, black, mahogany, walnut, rosewood, light oak, light ash, antique pine, beech and many more.
+Our wooden poles are also available painted in many colours and styles including many shades and tones of white, cream, silver, gold and gilt and many more.